 Abstract.
-A methodology is proposed for coupling stochastic models of hydrologic processes applying to different timescales so that time series generated by the different models be consistent.
-Given two multivariate time series, generated by two separate (unrelated) stochastic models of the same hydrologic process, each applying to a different timescale, a transformation is developed (referred to as a coupling transformation) that appropriately modifies the time series of the lower-level (finer) timescale so that this series becomes consistent with the time series of the higher-level (coarser) timescale without affecting the second-order stochastic structure of the former and also establishes appropriate correlations between the two time series.
+A methodology is proposed for coupling stochastic models of hydrologic processes applying to different time scales so that time series generated by the different models be consistent.
+Given two multivariate time series, generated by two separate (unrelated) stochastic models of the same hydrologic process, each applying to a different time scale, a transformation is developed (referred to as a coupling transformation) that appropriately modifies the time series of the lower-level (finer) time scale so that this series be consistent with the time series of the higher-level (coarser) time scale without affecting the second-order stochastic structure of the former and also establishing appropriate correlations between the two time series.
 The coupling transformation is based on a developed generalized mathematical proposition, which ensures preservation of marginal and joint second-order statistics and of linear relationships between lower- and higher-level processes.
 Several specific forms of the coupling transformation are studied, from the simplest single variate to the full multivariate.
-In addition, techniques for evaluating parameters of the coupling transformation based on second-order moments of the lower-level process are studied.
-Furthermore, two methods are proposed to enable preservation of the skewness of the processes in addition to that of second-order statistics.
-The overall methodology can be applied to problems involving disaggregation of annual to seasonal and seasonal to subseasonal timescales, as well as problems involving finer timescales (e.g., daily to hourly), with the only requirement that a specific stochastic model is available for each involved timescale.
+In addition, techniques for evaluating parameters of the coupling transformation based on second order moments of the lower-level process are studied.
+Furthermore, two methods are proposed to enable preservation of the skewness of the processes, in addition to that of second-order statistics.
+The overall methodology can be applied to problems involving disaggregation of annual to seasonal and seasonal to subseasonal time scales, as well as problems involving finer time scales (e.g. daily - hourly), under the only requirement that a specific stochastic model is available for each involved time scale.
 The performance of the methodology is demonstrated by means of a detailed numerical example.

-1. Introduction
+1 Introduction

-Very often a hydrologic stochastic process must be studied in different timescales.
-Therefore the problem arises of how to generate consistent time series both in a coarser, or higherlevel, timescale and a finer, or lower-level, timescale.
-A trivial solution of this problem is to model the process in the lowerlevel timescale only and then aggregate to derive the process in the higher-level timescale.
-However, there are reasons to avoid this solution and model the process in both timescales separately, each time focusing on different important statistical properties of the process [Salas, 1993, p.
+Very often a hydrologic stochastic process must be studied in different time scales.
+Therefore, the problem arises of how to generate consistent time series both in a coarser, or higher-level, time scale and a finer, or lower-level, time scale.
+A trivial solution of this problem is to model the process in the lower-level time scale only, and then aggregate to derive the process in the higher-level time scale.
+However, there are reasons to avoid this solution and model the process in both time scales separately, each time focusing on different important statistical properties of the process [Salas, 1993, p.
 19.32].
-For instance, if the higher- and lower-level scales are annual and seasonal, respectively, the lower-level model may focus on the periodicity and short-term memory of the process, whereas the higherlevel model may focus on the long-term memory properties of the process.
-In other cases the higher-level process may be the output of a specialized model (e.g., a meteorological rainfall prediction model) or known from measurements (e.g., daily rainfall measurements); apparently, in such cases the aggregation approach cannot work, but rather disaggregation is needed.
+For instance, if the higher- and lower-level scales are annual and seasonal, respectively, the lower-level model may focus on the periodicity and short-term memory of the process.
+In other cases, the higher-level process may be the output of a specialized model (e.g., a meteorological rainfall prediction model) or known from measurements (e.g., daily rainfall measurements); apparently in such cases the aggregation approach cannot work, but rather disaggregation is needed.